usnistgov/ndntdump/README.md

 ## IP Anonymization

-To ensure privacy compliance, ndn6dump performs IP anonymization before output files are written.
+To ensure privacy compliance, ndntdump performs IP anonymization before output files are written.
 IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits.
 Lower bits are XOR'ed with a random value, which is consistent in each run, so that the same original address yields the same anonymized address.